AI evidence in jury trials: Authenticity, admissibility, and roles of the court and juries

 2. Understand the existing rules of evidence regarding authentication (e.g., FRE 901, 902, 104) and explain how these rules apply to AI-generated evidence, including the role of extrinsic evidence and the allocation of responsibility between judges and juries.

-3. Assess the challenges and risks AI evidence presents to juries.
+3. Assess the challenges and risks AI evidence presents to juries and how the existence of AI evidence may affect jury instructions.

 Moderator: